smpallen99/coherence/README.md

 By default, controller boilerplate is not generated.
 To add controllers, use the controller generators.

 * For phx projects, use the `mix coh.gen.controllers` task.
-* For phoenix projects, use the `mix coherence.gen.controllers` task.

 The generated controllers are named `MyProjectWeb.Coherence.SessionController` as an example.
 Generated controllers are located in `lib/my_project_web/controllers/coherence/`